 In connection with its \$55 million promissory note issued to the New York State Energy Research and Development Authority for the net proceeds of the Authority's variable rate Pollution Control Refunding Revenue Bonds, 1994 Series A (the 1994 Bonds), O&R has a swap agreement pursuant to which it pays interest at a fixed rate of 6.09 percent and is paid interest at the same variable rate as is paid on the 1994 Bonds.
 Upon adoption of SFAS No. 133, the company recognized in other comprehensive income after-tax transition adjustment losses relating to the swap agreement of \$8.1 million.
 For the first quarter of 2002, the company recognized in other comprehensive income unrealized after-tax gains of \$0.2 million compared with unrealized after-tax losses of \$0.4 million for the first quarter of 2001.
 During the first quarter of 2002, \$0.4 million of after-tax losses were reclassified from accumulated other comprehensive income to income.
 There were no reclassifications to income in the first quarter of 2001.
-As of March 31, 2002, \$1.1 million of after-tax losses relating to the swap agreement were expected to be reclassified from accumulated other comprehensive income to income to income within the next 12 months.
+As of March 31, 2002, \$1.1 million of after-tax losses relating to the swap agreement were expected to be reclassified from accumulated other comprehensive income to income.

 In connection with \$95 million of variable rate loans undertaken relating to the Lakewood electric generating plant, Con Edison Development has swap agreements pursuant to which it pays interest at a fixed rate of 6.68 percent and is paid interest at a variable rate equal to the three-month London Interbank Offered Rate.
 Upon adoption of SFAS No. 133, the company recognized in other comprehensive income after-tax transition adjustment losses relating to the swap agreements of \$1.6 million.
 For the first quarter of 2002, the company recognized in other comprehensive income unrealized after-tax gains of \$0.2 million compared with unrealized after-tax losses of \$2.0 million for the first quarter of 2001.
 During the first quarter of 2002, \$0.6 million of after-tax losses were reclassified from accumulated other comprehensive income to income.
 There were no reclassifications to income in the first quarter of 2001.
-As of March 31, 2002, \$2.2 million of after-tax losses relating to the swap agreements were expected to be reclassified from accumulated other comprehensive income to income within the next 12 months.
+As of March 31, 2002, \$2.2 million of after-tax losses relating to the swap agreements were expected to be reclassified from accumulated other comprehensive income to income to expected to be reclassified from accumulated other comprehensive income to income to more the swap agreements were expected to be reclassified from accumulated other comprehensive income to income.